FY 2015

 Lecturer: Hitoshi Ukai (President, Kyoto Atago Study Group)

-Familiar from "Atagoshifu Hinoyojin", the bill of Atago Shrine.
-It is said that the "1,000-day pilgrimage" on July 31 every year has a thousand days' worth of benefits, and many pilgrims visit Atago in search of bills.
-In addition, in each region, distinctive events such as matsurai, which is said to be based on the Atago faith, are distributed.
-In this course, I would like to think about fire beliefs and festivals that are rooted in our lives.
+Atago Shrine’s bill is well known for its “Atako Shrine Fire Notes”.
+It is said that there are benefits for 1,000 days on July 31 every year, and many pilgrims visit Atago Mr./Ms. in search of bills.
+In addition, in each region, distinctive events such as matsuraise, which is said to be based on the Atago faith, are distributed.
+In this course, I would like to think about the belief in fire and the rituals that have taken root in our lives.

-8th September 19 (Sat) "Zuiki Festival ~ Tenjin Worship Living in Nishinokyo"
+8th September 19 (Sat) “Zuiki Festival ~ Tenjin Faith Breathing in Nishinokyo”

 Lecturer: Akiko Saegusa (Associate Professor, Faculty of Letters, Ritsumeikan University)